When was the last time you had a ‘good cry’?

 I don’t blame them for teaching me this.
 They knew what society thought about men crying, either publicly or privately, and they didn’t want me to unduly suffer from the misgivings of society.

-“We fear violence less than out own feelings.
-Personal, private, solitary pain is more terrifying than what anyone else can inflict.” ~ Jim Morrison
+“We fear violence less than our own feelings.
+Personal, private, solitary pain is more terrifying than what anyone else can inflict.”

-It’s called Emotional Freedom Techniques, EFT for short, or “Tapping”.
+I found out how to do this in something called the Emotional Freedom Technique, EFT for short, or “Tapping”.

 EFT with Sonya Sofia and The World Tapping Circle

-I had heard of EFT before by way of hanging out in metaphysical bookstores, but it was just a little too far out even for me.
+I actually heard about the Emotional Freedom Technique a few years ago but at the time, it was just a little too far out for me.
 I mean, how is tapping all over your body with your index and forefinger supposed to solve any of life’s problems?

-There’s actually a bit more to it than tapping your fingers on your body but this was my perception of EFT at the time.
+There’s actually a bit more to it than tapping your fingers on your body but this was my former perception of EFT.